 This left us with banking &PSU debt funds and corporate bond funds, as they score on both duration and low credit risk.
 On this front:

 - We aimed to further reduce risk even in corporate bond funds, as the next few quarters may witness rapid deterioration in credit quality, pushing even AAA-rated companies down the credit risk path.
-So in the corporate bond funds, we’ve tried to ensure that our fund choice has limited NBFCs barring those that are very large, has little to no perpetual bonds, has a bias for PSU bonds and has bonds of very large, established companies.
+So in the corporate bond funds, we’ve tried to ensure that our fund choice has limited NBFCs barring those that are very large, has little to no perpetual bond, has a bias for PSU bonds and has bonds of very large, established companies.
 We picked funds that held instruments that offer enough liquidity.

 - These funds had to also pass our usual research filters and portfolio quality filters.